zopefoundation/zope.configuration/docs/narr.rst

 ===========================

-The zope configuration system provides an extensible system for supporting variouse kinds of configurations.
+The zope configuration system provides an extensible system for supporting various kinds of configurations.

 It is based on the idea of configuration directives.
 Users of the configuration system provide configuration directives in some